evanx/bashbin/redis-scan/readme.md

 Note that we take care to sleep, so that we are not hogging Redis.
 If our processing is quite intensive, we might increase the sleep duration appropriately.

-Having said that, we are using the default `COUNT` of 10 keys, and sleeping in the outer `while` loop i.e. after processing every 10 keys, which should be sufficient.
+Having said that, we are using the default scan count of 10 keys, and sleeping in the outer `while` loop i.e. after processing every 10 keys, which should be sufficient.

 ### Commands